mkopec/tipd/README.md

 For example, ThinkPad T14 Gen1 AMD has I2C1 wired to SoC and I2C2 wired to EC.
-In this case you can clear the IntEvent1 interrupts without causing problems, but clearing IntEvent2 breaks a lot of stuff.
+In this case you can clear the IntEvent1 interrupts without causing problems, but clearing IntEvent2 breaks a lot of stuff, like Alt mode entry or USB device discovery, because we clear interrupts before the EC has had the time to handle them.

+TODO:
-TODO: Implement listening on either IntEvent1 or IntEvent2
+- [ ] Listen on either IntEvent1 or IntEvent2
+	- [ ] Non-intrusive mode that doesn't clear events?
+- [ ] Simplified command sending interface
+- [ ] Add the rest of event definitions from public documentation
+- [ ] Event handling - print PDO when contract established etc.
+- [ ] Messaging over MBWr / MBRd or custom VDMs?

 ## Building